9 players who peaked in their later years: Modric, Pirlo, Zlatan, Bierhoff…

 What’s more, he then headed to England for the first time in his career and scored 28 goals in a season for Manchester United before crossing the Atlantic to break America, too.

-If you were to build the perfect target man, it would probably look something like Luca Toni: 6ft 4in tall, with great strength, heading ability, hold-up play, and most importantly a fantastic knack of finding the back of the net.
+If you were to build the perfect target man, it would probably look something like Luca Toni: 6ft 4in tall, with great strength, heading ability, hold-up play, and most importantly a fantastic knack for finding the back of the net.

 But Toni didn’t play in Serie A until he was 23 and did not really shoot to prominence until four years later, in 2004, when he helped Palermo to promotion from Serie A and won his first cap for Italy.